-I write on a range of lifestyle topics, and am best known as an Asia luxury travel writer, author, Asian spa expert and media influencer on holistic wellness and wellness travel.
+I write on a range of lifestyle topics, and am known as an Asia luxury travel writer, author, Asian spa expert and media influencer on holistic wellness and wellness travel.

 Growing up around the world through my dad’s various postings, I’ve always been fascinated with the culture, history, and art of the countries we lived in.
-As kids our favourite family reading material was National Geographic, and uprooting the entire household, kids and dogs to a new country, new culture, new house, new school every few years was normal and exciting for us.
+As kids our favourite family reading material was National Geographic, and uprooting the entire household, kids and dogs to a new country, new culture, new house, new school, every few years was normal and exciting for us.

 I’m a bookworm and love stories.
 I love discovering new hotels, old buildings, unique people, and the stories behind them, from the humblest bamboo beach hut to extravagant luxury resorts and crumbling old palace hotels.
 I’m fascinated by places and people that have a unique character or history.

-I guess that’s why I enjoy being a writer and journalist – I have an insatiable curiosity about the world and a natural instinct to find the story, and tell the story.
+That’s why I enjoy being a writer and journalist – I have an insatiable curiosity about the world and a natural instinct to find the story, and tell the story.

 OK, that explains the travel part.
 Why the focus on wellness?

 Along the way, while working as a travel editor I started writing about new spas and discovered that spa treatments had surprising effects.
-After my first 3- hour aroma oil massage plus heated body wrap package, I emerged feeling completely refreshed, and amazingly light in body and mind.
-I was amazed at how relaxed and uplifted I felt!
+After my first 3- hour aroma oil massage plus heated body wrap package, I emerged feeling completely relaxed, refreshed, and amazingly light in body and mind.
+I was amazed at how uplifted I felt!

-In pursuit of this wonderful light feeling, I kept exploring more spas, yoga, reiki, alternative therapies, holistic health retreats.
+In pursuit of this wonderful light feeling, I kept exploring more spas, yoga, reiki, alternative therapies, and holistic health retreats.